 Many lenders input three or six months of pre-funding for property taxes and insurance, but that could easily change by the time you move to close.
 Generally speaking, you might not get the exact number of months needed for pre-funding until after the loan is approved in underwriting (provided property tax and property insurance information is in the file when it’s reviewed).

-I like to say page three of the Loan Estimate has all the “legalese” wording.
-The good thing is that it’s laid out well, and it’s fairly easy to read.
+I like to say that page three of the Loan Estimate has all the “legalese” wording.
+The good thing is that it’s laid out well and fairly easy to read.

 - Lender and loan officer information at the top, including contact emails and phone numbers.